 It can be great being your own boss, but one thing to consider is that you may no longer have an employer making regular super contributions for you.
 To minimise any impact to your super savings over the long term, you should consider whether to make your own contributions to your super.

-You can make after-tax contributions to your super, and you may be eligible to claim a tax deduction for the contributions through your tax return – these are called personal deductible contributions.
-Find out more in the Reference Guide: Boost your super for Accumulate Plus.
+You can make after-tax contributions to your super, and you may be eligible to claim a tax deduction – these are called personal deductible contributions.
+Find out more in the Reference Guide: Contributing to your super for Accumulate Plus.

 If you’re now earning a lower income and you make after-tax contributions to your super, you may also be eligible for a super co-contribution from the government or a low income superannuation tax offset.
-Find out more about these schemes in the Reference Guide: Boost your super.
+Find out more in the Reference Guide: Contributing to your super.

 When you work long hours running your own small business, there’s often little time to plan for retirement.
-But a business isn’t the same as a financial plan.
-(Source: Colonial First State)
+Here are some things to consider.
+(Source: ASIC MoneySmart)

 Different work patterns and incomes mean that Australians don’t end up with the same super balances when they retire.
 (Source: CommBank)